Messiers87/gr-staticBH/README.md

 ##  Acknowledgments
-- Shader adapted from a shader on shader toys by aroussel
+- Shader adapted from a shader on shadertoys by aroussel
+- Deepfield images by Hubble and JWST
 - Music credits : MelodySheep

  📜 License